YannMoisan/blog/_posts/2014-10-01-reflection.md

 }
 ```

-On contrary to `Manifest`, `TypeTag` handles correctly path dependent type, existential types, … So if
+On contrary to `Manifest`, `TypeTag` handles correctly path-dependent type, existential types, … So if
-you are using Scala 2.10 and `Manifest`, consider to migrate.
+you are using Scala 2.10 and `Manifest`, consider migrating.